Manuel Espinosa Yglesias: Philanthropy

-Liberalism and social purpose: women’s rights
+Liberalism and social purpose: women's rights

-The ideas of Espinosa Yglesias were liberal and he had deep social convictions.
-He believed that the market was the best way to promote a country’s development and structure the economy.
+The ideas of Yglesias were liberal and he had deep social convictions.
+He believed that the market was the best way to promote a country's development and structure the economy.
 But at the same time, he considered that the State should intervene to assure fair treatment and effectiveness for the general good.
-He also considered that competitivity and productivity were the engines of economic growth, and that it was indispensable to stimulate education to enhance people’s development and social mobility.
+He also considered that competitivity and productivity were the engines of economic growth, and that it was indispensable to stimulate education to enhance people's development and social mobility.
 He thought that inflation mainly affects poor people and damages economic stability.
 Fiscal discipline and permanent investment accelerate growth and generate well paid jobs.
 He believed that it was indispensable to fight poverty through offering opportunities to people, especially women.
 His interests also included women’ rights many years before these issues became so relevant in public opinion.
 He believed that all persons, men and women, should be given the opportunity to fully develop as human beings.
 These convictions are embedded in the several foundations and charities that today are financed by his philanthropic legacy.